 Typical protein sources eaten with salad or assorted mixed raw vegetables:

-Prior to November 2002, this meal 3rd meal consisted of a large salad with protein from a variety of sources, sometimes bouillon, and a small amount of bread.
+Update 5/11/10 Prior to November 2002, our meal 3rd meal consisted of a large salad with protein from a variety of sources, sometimes bouillon, and a small amount of bread.

-Salad would be mixed in a batch large enough for 3 days, divided into 6 or 7 plastic sealable containers (our bowl-like 600g frozen blueberry containers work great, keeping salad air-tight) from which we eat directly.
-Sprouts, garbonzos and salad dressing are applied only at the time of eating.
+Salad was originally mixed in a batch large enough for 3 days, divided into 6 plastic sealable containers (our bowl-like 600g frozen blueberry containers work great, keeping salad air-tight) from which we ate the salad directly.
+Sprouts, garbonzos and salad dressing were applied only at the time of eating.
+Currently, all items, except the 4 noted above (and the garbonzos when included), are usually made in a quantity for 2 days.

 Ingredients are estimated rather than measured and therefore the finished product is a little different every time.
-Enough is mixed for 3 days.
+Enough is mixed by hand in a small jar for 3 days.

 Sometimes, as a change or if we had run out of made-up dressing, we just topped our salad with cottage cheese and sprinkles of olive oil and wine vinegar.